 While we do NOT have the funds to pay for your rescued pet, we can help you with the vetting and transportation of your new pet.
 We provide these services on the East Coast of Puerto Rico, please contact us at email@example.com.

 What are the costs associated with rescuing an Island Dog?

 In a perfect world, money would grow on trees and Island Dog would be able to pay all the bills involved in rescuing an Island Dog.
 But the world is a bit messy and we have yet to find a money tree.
 Here is the down-low of what to expect in the world of financing an Island Dog rescue.
 Vet Bill: On average, the total cost of vet care is $250 for heartworm negative, $500-$1,000.00 for heartworm positive dog.
 This costs include health check, heartworm 4 dx test, fecal test, vaccinations, spay/neuter surgery, flea/tick bath, assorted medications... **If you need to board your new rescue at a veterinary clinic or a boarding facility, fees will range from $15.00 to $25.00 a day.
 Travel: Health Certificate, travel kennel, and flight.
 Traveling expenses vary depending if the dog is flying with you in cabin or cargo, which airline, and size of the dog.
 Fees range from $200 to $600.00.

 Have you found an Island Dog but because of various reasons, you can not keep a new pet?

-Click here for a list of various organizations in Puerto Rico to surrender your new pet.
 If you are a resident of Puerto Rico, Vieques, or Culebra and need help spaying/neutering your new found pet, please click here for our voucher application.
 Each voucher provides a health exam, vaccinations, and sterilization surgery.

 Have you found a pet and need emergency assistance?
 Click here for a list of veterinarians in Puerto Rico.